 Undoubtedly, your death would cause turmoil in the lives of those closest to you.
 It’s something nobody wants to think about, but all need to prepare for.

 If your family relies on your income to keep up with their day-to-day living expenses, the financial implications of your death could be devastating for them.
-Term Life Insurance from UnitedHealthcare, underwritten by UnitedHealthcare Life Insurance Company [or Golden Rule Insurance Company], can play a part in helping you to protect your family’s finances in your absence.
+Term Life Insurance from UnitedHealthcare, underwritten by Golden Rule Insurance Company, can play a part in helping you to protect your family’s finances in your absence.

 You might be thinking, “What Is Term Life Insurance?”